Release Policy

 • Rule type: FAILURE

-• Failure message: No image signatures found matching the given public key.
+• FAILURE message: No image signatures found matching the given public key.
 Verify the correct public key was provided, and a signature was created.

-• Code: builtin_image.signature_check
+• Code: image.signature_check

 7. CVE checks